 So I finally took matters into my own hands and created my very own Oreo Madness.
 Be warned – this is for serious Oreo lovers only.
 And since that’s actually a fake warning meant to make you more excited to try this recipe, here’s the REAL warning: find a really good hiding place in your freezer for a few of these or your kids will eat the last of them and then you’ll be forced to make them again the very next day.
 And that would be bad.
 For your hips, at least.

-To make these delightful little desserts, start by setting your ice cream out on the counter to soften up for a few minutes while you make the Oreo crust.
+To make these delightful little Oreo ice cream sandwiches, start by setting your ice cream out on the counter to soften up for a few minutes while you make the Oreo crust that will go on the outside of your ice cream sandwiches.
 Dump a whole package of Oreos into a food processor and pulse until you have small crumbs.

 Next, melt one stick of butter and drizzle over the Oreo crumbs, continuing to pulse until combined.
 When this step is complete, you’ll be able to grab a bit of the crumbs and squeeze them in your fist, and they’ll keep that shape, like so:

 Now you’ll scoop up one tablespoon of buttery Oreo crumbs (I use my 1.5 T scoop and just didn’t fill it full, but feel free to use an actual tablespoon here)…

 …and dump it into a muffin liner that has been spritzed with nonstick spray.
 Gently pat the crumbs down into a crust in the bottom of the muffin liner.
 Try to get all the crumbs down on the bottom, not letting any ride up the sides of the liner (this will make a prettier finished product).